not-special/team-docs/course-content/system-design/SYSTEM-DESIGN-NOTES-ONE-PAGER.md

 * **Websockets** - Connection for fully bi-directional data transfer between two endpoints
 * **Load Balancer** - Sits in front of a group of nodes to evenly distribute traffic between nodes.
 Multiple routing
 strategies: Round Robin (or Weighted), Least Connections, Hash, etc.
 * **CDN** - Content Delivery Network.
 Good for static data and larger files.
-Purpose is to improve performance by storing data physically closer to the client, thus reducing response time.
+Purpose is to improve performance by storing data physically closer to the client; reducing response time.
+Also deflects traffic from hitting the system
 * **Background Jobs** - Job given a task to run asynchronously, thus speed client response time.
 * **CRON Job** - Background job that runs on a time-schedule (“chronological” job)
 * **Consensus** - Process (and assoc. problems) of deciding on a new leader node, if lead node fails (Paxos,